Jasv06/swot_manipulation/README.md

 |-|------|
 |[Ubuntu 18.04](https://releases.ubuntu.com/18.04/)|[ROS Melodic](http://wiki.ros.org/melodic/Installation)|

-In case it is desired to migrate from ROS Melodic to ROS noetic or any ROS 2 distrutios please refer to the [migration guide](http://wiki.ros.org/melodic/Installation) from the behavior tree framework developers site.
-Keep in mind that most changes are incremental and back compatible with this repository.
+In case it is desired to use ROS noetic and ubuntu 20.04 please refer to the [branch bt_v4](https://github.com/Jasv06/swot_manipulation_bt/tree/bachelor_thesis).
+Note that the functionality is the same and the structure is similar.
+The main difference between this two are the usage of post and preconditions which was introduce in the newer versions of behavior trees.
 ### Requirements:

 You should have the swot package which can be downloaded from the [gitlab](https://gitlab.vlab.fm.fhws.de/swot/swot_platform/-/tree/main/), the [behavior tree package](https://github.com/BehaviorTree/BehaviorTree.CPP/tree/v3.8), and [c++ 17 or a newer version](https://en.cppreference.com/w/cpp/17) installed on your device.